Despite Brexit, EU makes progress on capital market plan

 But on Thursday, EU lawmakers overcame internal divisions and gave initial backing to measures to boost the market for asset- and mortgage-backed securities in a bid to raise banks' lending capacity and support economic growth.

-The move followed a deal reached on Wednesday on another plank of the CMU plan, a proposal to exempt more companies from having to issue a costly formal prospectus for investors - a step to spur more market-based financing across the region.
+The move followed a deal reached late on Tuesday on another plank of the CMU plan, a proposal to exempt more companies from having to issue a costly formal prospectus for investors - a step to spur more market-based financing across the region.

 The president of the EU Council of finance ministers, Peter Kazimir, hailed the two accords as "extremely important steps for the CMU".